katherinew5896/sep11-freedom-project/tool/learning-log.md

 </html>
 `````
 ![f](a.jpeg)

-I added more to what I did and made more to it.
+I added more to what I did and made more of it.
+This is what I did for LL11 and will be adding more levels to it.

 <!--
 * Links you used today (websites, videos, etc)